- What is commercial pickup insurance?

 - Where your business is located

-- Your industry
+- Your industry (delivery, landscaping, construction, etc.)

 - The driving history of each truck driver operating your vehicles

-Why commercial truck insurance is so expensive
+Why is commercial truck insurance so expensive?

 Commercial pickup insurance companies